Derry/Londonderry name dispute: Incidents

 In the Republic's state Leaving Certificate examination in geography in 2009, a map of Ireland's counties included the label "Londonderry" rather than "Derry".
 The State Examinations Commission explained the map was sourced from the European Society for Geography.
 Cecilia Keaveney criticised the incident in the Seanad, saying "If we must have 'Londonderry', we should also have 'Derry'. ... it is offensive and insensitive to the majority of people to use 'Londonderry' at the total exclusion of 'Derry'."
 Brian Ó Domhnaill and Trevor Ó Clochartaigh objected in 2017 when maps in a report by the republic's Constituency Commission named the county "Londonderry".
+The Football Association of Ireland apologised after a women's international match programme included county "Londonderry" on a map.

 In a 2012 debate in Dáil Éireann, minister Alan Shatter referred to "two pipe bombs set off in Londonderry on the 19th of January 2012".
 His use of "Londonderry" rather than "Derry" attracted comment on social media.
 He later told the BBC "I would use either the term Derry or Londonderry interchangeably ...
 It's a place that I want to see live in peace and I don't have hang-ups about which name you attach to it."

 Sinn Féin leader Mary Lou McDonald described April 2018 meetings with unionists in the city as "an engagement with young people with interests across Derry, or Londonderry".
 She responded to republican criticism of her use of "Londonderry" by saying "I used the term to reflect the fact that we had a dialogue – a really good one – with people who see things differently to us."